How to Divide Iris in Spring

 Replant Iris division

-Find a nice spot where you want to place your dug-up Iris, dig a shallow hole and mix in a bit of Bulb Fertilizer (this is the one I use) into the soil.
+Find a nice spot where you want to place your dug-up Iris, dig a shallow hole, and replant into it.
+Skip using a bulb fertilizer.

 I placed the freshly dug-up Iris in the Secret Garden I am developing in my backyard.
 You can see it there next to a Foxglove I transplanted.
 This coming Summer they should both give me lots of lovely flowers!